Fixing Your Home’s Foundation Problems

 - Examine the foundation yourself for obvious issues

-- Have a foundation repair expert do a professional foundation inspection
+- Let a foundation contractor do a professional foundation inspection

 - Consult with a structural engineer if necessary